 - Enjoys a variety of movements

 Between 4 and 6 months old baby is playing a lot more with toys and other objects.
 Baby may begin putting a lot of things in their mouth, but don’t worry as long as it’s safe or not small pieces.
 This is just their way of learning more about that object.
 Rocking baby, talking softly or singing are great ways to soothe baby at this age.
-Visit our sensory toolkit to learn more about sensory development.

 If you notice baby is not reaching any of these milestones talk to your pediatrician or healthcare provider.
 Use our checklists and bring them to well-baby visits to help bring up potential concerns.